 £1bn support from Government to benefit alternative builders of fibre infrastructure

-CityFibre (AIM: CITY), a leading designer, builder, owner, and operator of fibre optic infrastructure in UK towns and cities, welcomes the Treasury’s intention to unveil £1bn of support to accelerate the rollout of pure fibre and 5G infrastructure at the Chancellor’s Autumn Statement.
+CityFibre (AIM: CITY), a leading designer, builder, owner, and operator of fibre optic infrastructure in UK towns and cities, welcomes the Treasury’s intention to unveil £1bn of support to accelerate the rollout of full fibre and 5G infrastructure at the Chancellor’s Autumn Statement.

 The aim of the funding, which will include £400m investment into a Digital Infrastructure Investment Fund, is to boost commercial finance for emerging fibre broadband providers looking to scale up.
 This is entirely aligned with CityFibre’s view that infrastructure competition is the only way for the UK to close its yawning fibre gap with other developed nations.